-Arturo, a Peruvian national, joined the World Bank in 2006.
-He is currently involved in ICT and telecommunications projects in Latin America, as well as in analytical work in the Latin American and the Caribbean region and the Rural Telecommunications, Mobile Applications, and IT Industry Development practice groups.
-Prior to joining GICT, Arturo was a consultant, focused mainly on rural telecommunications and telecom regulation in developing countries.
-He has also worked at an ISP, a local bank and with the telecom regulatory agency, OSIPTEL.
-Arturo holds a MBA from the Goizueta Business School at Emory University and a BA in Economics from Universidad del Pacifico in Lima.
+Arturo joined the World Bank in 2006.
+He is currently involved in investment projects and analytical work across a wide range of topics, including: telecommunications regulation and infrastructure; financial services; IT industry development; and open innovation, in particular in the context of smart cities and open data.
+Prior to joining the World Bank, Arturo was a consultant, focused mainly on rural telecommunications and telecom regulation in developing countries.
+He has also worked in strategy and financial analysis at an internet service provider; in planning and project evaluation in a commercial bank, and with the Peruvian telecommunications regulatory agency, OSIPTEL.
+Arturo holds an MBA from the Goizueta Business School at Emory University and a BA in Economics from Universidad del Pacifico in Lima.

 - How to Deal With Technology's Moving Target

 - World Bank Group's ICT Strategy - Using ICT for Greater Development Impact

 - Differences between "(Open Government) Data" and "Open (Government Data)"